Joint and Sole Child Custody in Albany

 What is the Definition of Joint Custody?

-With joint legal custody, the two parents have to discuss any decisions that they are going to make regarding the child’s overall wellbeing and lifestyle, including health, religion, or education.
-Joint legal custody refers to two parents sharing in the decision making for their child.
+Joint legal custody refers to two parents sharing in the decision-making for their child.
+With this type of custody, the two parents have to discuss any decisions that they are going to make regarding the child’s overall wellbeing and lifestyle, including health, religion, or education.
 Joint physical custody means that the child is splitting their time between the homes of each parent.

 In a joint physical custody arrangement, both parents need to be responsible for all of the typical child-rearing responsibilities, doctor’s appointments, school, cleanliness, et cetera.

 A joint custody agreement is a contract between the parties wherein they outline that they are going to share legal and/or physical custody.
 It is possible for a joint or sole child custody ruling in Albany to be renegotiated at a later date if circumstances change.
 This is done by petitioning the court for a modification.

 What is the Definition of Sole Custody?

 Having sole custody can be slightly different if talking about sole legal or physical custody.
 Sole legal custody means that the custodian does not need to consult with the other parent when making legal custody decisions about the child’s health, education, or religion, among other things.

 Sole physical custody means that the non-custodial parent does not have any defined physical custody arrangement.
 This is usually a rare occurrence.
 There is almost always some implementation of parenting time for the other parent when the child is living at their home, unless there are safety concerns.